hauuto/Whack-a-mole/README.md

 ```
 # To run the game

-1. Turn CMD on the folder contain the project
+1. Open CMD on the folder contain the project
 2. Use the following command
 ```
 cd src